The STUDS Reunite

 Where Are They Now?

-John Hostetter has been a very successful actor.
+John Hostetter was a very successful actor.
 He was in at least 10 movies and played the stage manager in the TV series, "Murphy Brown".
 He has also been in numerous other television shows.
-While living in Los Angeles, John was also in the the cappella doo-wop group "The Mighty Echo's."
-John has retired from acting and now lives with his wife in Florida.
-He still plays music and is pursuing a new career as an 'artiste'.
+While living in Los Angeles, John was also in the the a cappella doo-wop group "The Mighty Echo's."
+John retired from acting and moved with his wife Del Appleby to Florida.
+He became a painter and formed the band "The Pirates"

 Click here to visit John's webpage.